Conrad Prebys Music Center: History

 From 1975 to 2009, the UC San Diego music department had been housed primarily in the Mandeville Center.
-But because the central Mandeville Auditorium had been designed as an all-purpose venue to accommodate a large variety of functions, the 800-seat hall was not ideally suited acoustically for music performance.
+But because the central Mandeville Auditorium had been designed as an all-purpose venue to accommodate a large variety of functions, the 750-seat hall was not designed for contemporary music performance.

 Financing for a new Music Center was approved by the UC System in late 2006, and construction began in 2007.
 The $53-million Music Center was completed in May 2009 after receiving two donations totaling $9 million from local philanthropist Conrad Prebys.
 The building was constructed from the inside out, designed by architects Mark Reddington and Wendy Pautz of LMN Architects in Seattle and renowned acoustician Cyril M. Harris, in consultation with then chair of the music department, Rand Steiger.

 Conrad Prebys Concert Hall

-The centerpiece of the Music Center is the 400 seat Concert Hall.
+The centerpiece of the Music Center is the 380 seat Concert Hall.
 The hall's interior is an asymmetrical system of triangular wood and plaster surfaces that fold around the room in order to diffuse sound throughout the space.
 The acoustics of the Concert Hall was the final project of acoustician Cyril M. Harris' career, who retired following the completion of the hall.